AdrianAntico/RetroFit/README.md

 <details><summary>Function Description</summary>
 <p>

-<code>AutoLags()</code> Automatically generate any number of lags for any number of lookback periods by any number of By-Variables, using datatable.
+<code>AutoLags()</code> Automatically generate any number of lags, for any number of columns, by any number of By-Variables, using datatable.

 </p>
 </details>